Trigger a backup using the command-line interface

 You can trigger backup jobs through the command-line interface (CLI).
 You can trigger a scheduled backup for MS-SQL backup sets using CLI.
 Unlike Backup Now, the command-line utility provides a flexibility to perform a full, differential, or a log backup any number of times.

-This feature is available on Windows Server Phoenix agents released after October 7, 2019.
+This feature is available on Windows Server Hybrid Workloads agents released after October 7, 2019.

 Before you trigger a backup, note the following: